-- parent/carer contact details (name, address, phone, email); - the child's name, date of birth, gender and address; - information about medical conditions, additional support needs, religion and ethnicity; - any information you may wish to provide about family circumstances.

-Information we collect at other times
+the child's name, date of birth, gender, and address.

+information about medical conditions, additional support needs, religion, and ethnicity. any information you may wish to provide about family circumstances.
+Information we collect at other times.

 We will also collect information at other times such as when you apply for a benefit, request a services or other support.
 We will provide an additional privacy notice at these times.

-- When you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will also ask for personal information as set out above.
-We will also ask for information about your income for education benefits applications. - If you make a request for additional support such as an educational psychologist or other support for learning we will ask for more detailed information to allow us to provide the most appropriate support for your family.
-This may include information about family circumstances or medical conditions. - If you wish to participate in activities or support for young people through our youth centres, or through adult learning programmes within the community, we will also ask for your personal information to support your application.
+If you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will also ask for personal information as set out above.
+We will also ask for information about your income for education benefits applications.
+If you make a request for additional support such as an educational psychologist or other support for learning, we will ask for more detailed information to allow us to provide the most appropriate support for your family.
 This may include information about family circumstances or medical conditions.
+If there are concerns about your child's wellbeing and/or your child has needs that may require additional support, we will wish to work with you to collect and consider information to enable us to help you get the right support at the right time in line with the Getting it right for every child approach.
 We require this information to ensure that children and young people are educated appropriately, supported, and that we take account of their health and wellbeing.
 We will also ask you to update this information annually and to tell us when there are changes to your details.

-Information that we collect from other sources
+Information that we collect from other sources.

-As an education authority and as part of our statutory function in accordance with our legal obligations, we receive information from other sources such as the SQA, the NHS or Social Work about you or your child, this includes:
+As an education authority and as part of our statutory function in accordance with our legal obligations, we receive information from other sources such as the SQA, the NHS or Social Work about you or your child, this includes: exam results and assessment information.

-- exam results and assessment information; - information about health, wellbeing or child protection.
+information about health, wellbeing, or child protection.